-That’s a little over 10 years after microwaves made itself into a household staple, by the way.
+That’s a little over 10 years after microwaves turned into a household staple, by the way.

 Language matters.
-If we want to demystify female pleasure, (spoiler alert: we very much do), then the words we use to describe our experience matter.
-When those brave and sexy researchers unearth new information about what’s going on in the body during arousal, we need to be ready to relearn old information.
+If we want to normalize female pleasure, (spoiler alert: we very much do), then the words we use to describe our experience matter.
+When those brave researchers unearth new information about what’s going on in the body during arousal, we need to be ready to relearn old information.

-It’s with this enthusiasm for new information that we’re throwing out the G spot and welcoming in the G zone.
-To understand how we got here, let’s look at a history of our understanding of the most talked-about erogenous zone in town.
+It's with this enthusiasm for new information that we’re throwing out the G-spot and introducing the G-zone.
+To understand how we got here, let’s look at the history of the most talked-about erogenous zone in town.

-The term “G spot” was named after German gynecologist Ernst Gräfenberg.
+The term “G-spot” was named after German gynecologist Ernst Gräfenberg.
 He was one of the rare doctors who took an interest in female pleasure and published an article indicating that there was a zone in the vagina of significance.
 He also observed what we know today as female ejaculate.
-It wasn’t until the 1980s that Whipple, after arriving at her own suspicions of a spot, found Gräfenbergs work and began her research.
-She coined the term “G spot” to describe an area you can feel through the anterior wall of the vagina.
+It wasn’t until the 1980s that Beverly Whipple, after arriving at her own suspicions of a spot, found Gräfenberg's work and began her research.
+She coined the term “G-spot” to describe an area you can feel through the anterior wall of the vagina.

 The rest is history.
-People with vaginas immediately went hunting for treasure and some found it, while others found discomfort.
+People with vaginas immediately went hunting for treasure and some found it, while others found, well, discomfort.